-reparatory bourbes are not part of the narsing sambalam.

 Course Title Credits

 ENC 1101 Freshman Composition Skills I 3

 HUN 1201 Human Nutrition 3

 PSY 2012 General Psychology 3

 MCB 2010 Microbiology 3

 MCB 2010L Microbiology Lab 1

 BSC 2085 Human Anatomy and Physiology I 3

 BSC 2085L Human Anatomy and Physiology I Lab 1

 BSC 2086 Human Anatomy and Physiology II 3

 BSC 2086L Human Anatomy and Physiology II Lab 1

 DEP 2004 Human Growth and Development 3

 SYG 2000 Introductory Sociology 3

 MAC 1105 College Algebra OR 3

 STA 2023 Elementary Statistics 3

 ARH 1000 Art Appreciation 3

 HUM 1020 Introduction to the Humanities 3

 HUM 1020H Honors Introduction to the Humanities 3

 LIT 1000 Introduction to Literature 3

 MUL 1010 Music Appreciation 3

 PHI 2010 Introduction to Philosophy 3

 THE 1000 Theatre Appreciation 3

-Program Co re Courses

 NUR 1006C Transitions to Nursing Concepts 7

 NUR 1520C Behavioral Concepts in Nursing 2

 NUR 2243C Clinical Concepts III 4

 NUR 2440C Developmental Concepts in Nursing 3

 NUR 2010 Professional Issues in Nursing 2

 NUR 2244C Clinical Concepts IV 7

 NUR 2811C Capstone Clinical 2

-Total Credit Ho urs: 60

 - The required General Education course sequencing is explained in the online information session. - It is necessary that students have reliable transportation to the assigned hospitals and clinical facilities, which are located in Citrus, Levy and Marion counties. - Class and clinical hours may be between 6 a.m. and 10 p.m.
-Monday through Saturday. . - The CF service district is Citrus, Levy and Marion counties.
-Indistrict residents will be accepted into the nursing programs first before any consideration will be given to out-of-district applicants.

-Credit for classroom/theory instruction, whether face-to-face or online, is one credit per 50-minute hour (1:1) for a 16-week semester.
-For nursing laboratory and clinical experience, one credit is earned for every three contact hours (1:3) for a 16week semester.
+Monday through Saturday. - The CF service district is Citrus, Levy and Marion counties.
+Indistrict residents will be accepted into the nursing programs first before any consideration will be given to out-of-district applicants. - Credit for classroom/theory instruction, whether face-to-face or online, is one credit per 50-minute hour (1:1) for a 16-week semester.
+For nursing laboratory and clinical experience, one credit is earned for every three contact hours (1:3) for a 16- week semester.
 Nursing courses offered during nonstandard semesters will include this number of hours in the shorter semester.